 SNORKLING IN PLAYA DEL CARMEN

-The snorkeling sucks in Playa.
+Snorkeling in Playa is not great!
 Of course nobody wants to tell you this but this is the truth.
 The majority of coral is dead along the coast in this region.
 Where there is no coral there are no fish.
 You can try snorkeling further north at Coco Beach but the snorkeling here is not even that good.
 You have to go way out to reach living coral which puts you in the boating lanes.
-For information on where to snorkel

 Much of the coastline is suitable for children.
 If you are staying at a resort located on the coast you may take your beach chairs right up to the waters edge and supervise your children.